sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 [Send it here.](https://sindresorhus.com/feedback?product=Pure%20Paste&referrer=Website-FAQ)

+#### Why not just use the `Paste and Match Style` menu item or `⌥⇧⌘V`?

+- This app can make it the default behavior.
+- That menu item is not available in all apps.
+- The keyboard shortcut is hard to remember and type.
+- In some apps, like Chrome, the keyboard shortcut is different.
+- This app can exclude certain apps, preserve links, normalize (quotes, newlines, lists, etc.) and also remove tracking parameters from URLs.
+- The app has workarounds (3000+ lines of code) for lots of apps to make the experience *just work*.

+#### Why not just remap the `Paste and Match Style` keyboard shortcut to `⌘V`?

+Same as the above except the first two list items.

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
-If this does not solve it, try quitting Bartender if you have it installed.
+If this does not solve it, try quitting Bartender/Ice if you have it installed.

 You may also have enabled the “Hide menu bar icon” setting, which hides the menu bar icon.
 Launch the app again to reveal the menu bar item for 5 seconds.